 A typical Individual Disability Income Protection plan starts to pay benefits after you have been off work for 1 to 6 months, and pays benefits for several years or until retirement age, depending on the policy.

-We offer free, comparative quotes on disability insurance from multiple insurance carriers so you can get the best possible rate.
+May's Insurance Agency offers free, comparative quotes on Individual Disability Insurance from multiple insurance carriers so you can get the best possible rate.

 Want to see how much we can save you?
 Just request a quote to find out.